johnsellin93/grab/README.md

 ### Function Selection

-Useful when preparing function-level context for `grab`.
+Useful when you manually want to copy a whole function.

 ```vim
 nnoremap <silent> <C-s> :call SelectWholeFunction()<CR>